abkoyuncu/mern-semantic-ui-boilerplate/README.md

 Create a Football team with name and year of foundation in Create page.
 Check it in the list after creating.

-For db configuration : config/config.js
+-For db configuration : config/config.js
-For node js server routes api : server
+-For node js server routes api : server
-For react based UI : client/app
+-For react based UI : client/app

+#Getting started

+1)Clone the repo
+2)npm install
+3)Run start script in packages.json (npm run)